DataDog/datadog-cloudformation-macro/serverless/README.md

   --capabilities CAPABILITY_AUTO_EXPAND CAPABILITY_IAM
 ```

-If you are updating the macro after a new release, use the `update-stack` method instead with the same paramters:
+If you are updating the macro after a new release, use the `update-stack` method instead with the same parameters:
 ```bash
 aws cloudformation update-stack \
   --stack-name datadog-serverless-macro \